-A Drunken Dream, by HAGIO MotoBy Emily • Oct 9th, 2010 • Category: A Drunken Dream, Drama, English!, HAGIO Moto, One-Shot
+A Drunken Dream, by HAGIO MotoBy Emily • Oct 9th, 2010 • Category: A Drunken Dream, Drama, English!, HAGIO Moto, move, One-Shot

 Title: A Drunken Dream and Other Stories

 Author: HAGIO Moto (with interview and article by Matt Thorn)